daana27/javanaise/README.md

 ### Improvement : Javanaise 2
 We have implemented a proxy that encapsulates the client method calls by incorporating the locking and unlocking procedures.
 This allows clients to create a new instance with the object and its name as parameters.
 The proxy, in turn, returns a shared object and manages the locking and unlocking operations seamlessly.
 Additionally, we used annotations to make the locking mechanisms more generic, enabling the developer to specify whether they require a read or write lock on new created object.

+### Test
+We have implemented a stress test that, when we open the IRC graphical window and press "read" or "write", instead of performing a single read or write, we now perform 10,000 reads or writes.
+When one client performs a read and another performs a write, it works correctly.
+However, when a second client attempts to perform a write, there is a deadlock.
+It is possible to have multiple clients reading simultaneously.